Discover Dudmaston this summer

 Whether the sun is shining or it's drizzly and wet, there's plenty of places to play at Dudmaston this summer.
+Families with children and grandchildren will find plenty of things to keep everyone busy indoors and out.

 We know that the British summer weather can be unpredictable at times, so we've made sure that it's playtime all the time at Dudmaston, no matter what the weather has in store for us.